APPLICATION AND FEES

 Step 2: The completed application form should be emailed to firstname.lastname@example.org either directly or through your agent.
 By sending your application you are agreeing to abide by our terms and conditions.

 Step 3: Once your completed application to study at Huish has been received, it will be acknowledged and an Advice and Guidance appointment (interview) will be arranged.
 For applications made outside of the UK, our preferred method is a Skype appointment.

 During the application process we will also request the following documentation:

 - Two years school reports

 - Copies of any qualification certificates already received

 - IELTS (Academic) for UKVI certificates if you have already taken your test

 Step 4: If you require Accommodation, you will need to also complete a boarding application for Oak House or Homestay Accommodation.
-Please click here for further information about applying for boarding or homestay.
+Please visit our Accommodation page for further information about applying for boarding or homestay.
 You can discuss accommodation options at your Advice and Guidance session (interview).

 At your interview we will discuss the courses you would like to study, your aspirations for studying in the UK, future university and career choices and any visa requirements that may be needed to progress your application.
 We will also discuss where you would like to live; Oak House Boarding or with a Homestay family.
 The purpose of this appointment is to ensure you feel confident in all aspects of your chosen Study Programme.

 After your advice and guidance appointment we will offer you either a conditional or unconditional place to study at Huish.
 Your offer will depend on: